jrathlev/GnuGetText-for-Delphi/README.md

 - **ggassemble:** Embed po translations into exe file
 _new features:_ enhanced command line options
 - **GnuGetText** and **GnuGetTextInit:** GNU gettext translation system for integration in Delphi and C++ Builder applications
+_new feature:_ optional embedding as resources

 #### Windows GUI programs:
 - **GgtTranslate**: GUI to manage translations